Last Updated on

 Dry out the affected area and remove damaged materials

 Remove all the affected materials such as carpet, rug, mattress, drywall from your house to dry.
-There are some companies and appliances that specialize in general home cleaning jobs so you can as well contact them for a good repair of the affected area.
-You can also call a licensed plumber to fix your damages pipe or get a vacuum cleaner if you think of doing it yourself.
+There are some companies and appliances that specialize in general home cleaning jobs so you can as well contact them for the good repair of the affected area.
+You can also call a licensed plumber to fix your damages pipe or get the best vacuum cleaner if you think of doing it yourself, or you want to know about the central vacuum powerhead then you can read this article.

 Ventilate And Deodorize The Area